Professional Academic Advisor Responsibilities

 • Facilitate the evaluation of transfer courses for new transfer students towards possible general education credit.

-• Provide academic advising and support to all new students in CLAS, including participation in Freshman, Transfer and International Student Orientation/Registration events.
+• Provide academic advising and support to all new students in CLAS, including participation in First-Year, Transfer and International Student Orientation/Registration events.

 • Know the important resources on campus and provide appropriate referrals to student success resources, such as the CLAS Academic Advising Center, the Registrar’s Office, the Counseling Center, Tutoring and Study Support Services, the library, etc.

-• Fully utilize the technologies available to identify high risk students and provide intentional outreach and support in an effort to impact positive retention and graduation rates.
-This includes: outreach campaigns through the Student Success Collaborative; early alert surveys; end of semester grade reports.
+• Fully utilize the technologies available to identify high risk students and provide intentional outreach and support in an effort to contribute to positive retention and graduation rates.
+This includes outreach campaigns through designated advising platform in response to the following:

 • Provide objective advice to students whose academic performance prevents them from pursuing their degree program and help identify parallel or alternative academic plans.